nk-fouque/Neighbors-Concept/README.md

   * In the interface, the process can be launched for another node
 #### TimeOut
 The Main class uses a back thread that cuts the algorithm after a certain amount of time

 The Interface has a field to select a time limit for the algorithm (also done in a back thread), this limit cannot be set after starting the algorithm, the user will have to use the interrupt button
 ### Notes
 ### Results
 * Works perfectly with any item of royal
-* Works with mondial on most items
+* Works with mondial
-   * Countries' neighbors can generally be obtained under 2 minutes but certain keep the algorithm running for too long, a timer is advised for such items
+   * Works to the end with any item when maximum heap size is 4096Mb
+   * Small freezes when the heap space is redefined, if startup heap space and maximum heap space are different
 ## User Documentation
 ### Redistributable
 Jena and JavaFX are not included in this repository.